-If continuous bleeding occurs, do the following: thoroughly rinse all blood and blood clots from your mouth.
+If continuous bleeding occurs, discontinue rinsing, avoid exertion, and do the following: thoroughly rinse all blood and blood clots from your mouth.
 Moisten a tea bag (preferable), gauze pad, or Kleenex tissue.
-Place one of these moistened bags or pads over the wound and bite down with firm pressure for twenty minutes, WITHOUT removing for inspection.
+Place one of these moistened bags or pads over the dressing, if present, on the tongue side of the bleeding area, and a second one on the cheek side in the area of bleeding.
+Push with firm pressure against the dressing or the surgical site with your thumb and forefinger.
+Apply CONTINUOUS, FIRM pressure to both sides of the dressing for twenty minutes, WITHOUT removing for inspection.

-If bleeding persists, after 20 minutes of continuous pressure, call the office number and page Dr. Ross or call his cell phone (216) 571-3082.
+If bleeding persists, after 20 minutes of continuous pressure, call the office or call Dr. Ross' cell phone number (216) 571-3082.